 The main benefits of setting up a business in Dubai are related to a good business environment and economy, a tax regime that is advantageous for investors as well as a generally simple procedure for opening a company.
 The United Arab Emirates (UAE), of which Dubai is a part, includes several free zones – special economic zones – some of them being in Dubai emirate.
-As the largest and the most populated city of UAE, Dubai attracts a wide range of investors and foreign employees and it is a popular tourist destination in the region (thus allowing for different, tourism-related business opportunities).
+As the largest and the most populated city of UAE, Dubai attracts a wide range of investors and foreign employees and it is a popular tourist destination in the region (thus allowing for different, tourism-related business opportunities, such as a yacht rental company in Dubai ).
 We explore some of the advantages related to opening a business here as well as highlight the general requirements.

 Favorable foreign investment policies

 Dubai is one of the seven Emirates of the UAE, and it has shown an impressive development following the oil discovery in the late 1960s.
 The favorable policy towards foreign investors and the friendly and welcoming regime for expats have been at the core of its development, along with a focus on high-quality infrastructure as well as the implementation of a favorable taxation regime.

 Investors who start a business in Dubai can enjoy full foreign ownership in one of the many free zones.
 The city ranks well at the ease of doing business section, as per the World Bank Report.
 In 2019, it scored well in categories such as paying taxes, getting electricity, registering property and dealing with construction permits, enforcing contracts, and protecting minority investors.